 We use the simple present tense to talk about regular or habitual actions.
+It describes facts or things that always happen.

 Simple Present Tense Grammar Quiz